Darkmatter126ms/Wealth-Wellness-Hub/WealthWell_Demo_Script.md

 ## [CLOSE — 3:45–4:10]
 *[On camera]*

-WealthWell is fully functional, containerised with Docker, supports five languages, and is built specifically around Singapore's financial ecosystem: CPF, SRS, HDB, COE.
+WealthWell is fully functional, containerised with Docker, it can be deployed within minutes.
+It supports five languages, and is built specifically around Singapore's financial ecosystem: CPF, SRS, HDB, COE.

 We didn't build a mockup.
 We built a product.